LethalCompanyCommunity/ModdingWiki/docs/dev/apis/csync/v3-usage-guide.md

 ---
 prev: false
 next: true
-description: The main guide to using CSync.
+description: The legacy guide to using CSync v3.
 ---

 # Guide to using CSync